philpagel/ET44.py/README.md

 A DC bias (aka DC offset) in the range [0, 1500]mV can be added to the signal – e.g. to ensure strictly positive voltage across the component during measurement.
-Use the `bias` method to get/set the DC bias:
+Use the `bias` property to get/set the DC bias:

     # print bias
     print(lcr.bias)